thinknathan/Foundation-for-Sage/README.md

 ### Opinionated Changes
 * Uses Zurb Foundation by default
 * Removes jQuery by default
-* CSS is loaded async with loadCSS
 * Polyfill JS loaded as needed
 * Custom login page styles in `assets/styles/molecules/_login.scss`
-* Functions to output images or background images with srcset and lazyloading via Lazysizes JS